 During World War I, Çerçiz fought on three fronts, defending Albania from Greek annexation, Turkish loyalists, and Serbian forces.
 Tragically, he met his end in Shtoj, near Shkodër, executed alongside Muço Qulli by Montenegrin forces.
 His execution was witnessed by the farmer Mahmut Golemi:

 “On July 15, 1915, on Friday morning, a Ramadan morning, before the sun came out, I went to go pick up some hay from the field while it was cool.
 When I see from far 2 guys in the custody of about 15 soldiers, who when they saw me, they told me to leave, and I hid behind my cart.

-Çerçiz is also known as the Albanian Che Guevara, for the slight physical resemblance they have to each other, and both being the face of guerrilla warfare to their people even though for different ideologies. Çerçiz was an inspiration to Adem Jashari as well for the reason that he was not fighting only with one enemy, but with all of Albanian’s enemies at the same time.
+Çerçiz's legacy continues to inspire, and he is often compared to the iconic Che Guevara, not just for their physical resemblance but also for their shared commitment to guerrilla warfare even though their ideologies where quite different.
+He serves as a symbol of resilience, fighting against all odds, and an inspiration to future Albanian heroes like Adem Jashari for the reason that he was not fighting only with one enemy, but with all of Albanian’s enemies at the same time

 's immense contribution to Albanian history, we've created the Çerçiz Topulli Collection

 , featuring t-shirts, hoodies, sweatshirts, and coffee mugs.
 Join us in celebrating the indomitable spirit of this Albanian hero.